ApryseSDK/pdftron-react-native/API.md

 Name | Type | Description
 --- | --- | ---
-path | string | the absolute file path to the folder; if there are no saved signatures, the value is null
+path | string | the absolute file path to the folder

 ```js
 this._viewer.getSavedSignatureFolder().then((path) => {